Skip to content

 Service detail parameters

-User specified parameters are parameters that a user can modify for each specific submission it does in the system.
+These parameters can be adjusted by users for each specific submission in the system.
+They often include:

 Tip

-When these parameters are defined for a service, they will be shown in the submission options available for the user at submission time.
+When defined, these parameters appear in the submission options available to the user during submission.

 OCR Configuration

-Some services may perform OCR analysis on images given/generated during analysis.
-Because of this, you're able to override/customize the default OCR terms from the service base using the ocr key in the config block of the service manifest.
+Certain services conduct OCR (Optical Character Recognition) analysis on images either found in submissions or generated during the analysis.
+You can override or customize the default OCR terms defined in the service base by using the ocr key within the config block of the service manifest.

 Simple Term Override (Legacy)

-Let's say, I want to use a custom set of terms for ransomware detection.
-Then I can set the following:
+To use a custom set of terms for ransomware detection, you can configure the following in your service manifest:

 config: